The 10 Members Of The “True” Python Family

 Source: “Southern African Python (Python natalensis) crossing the road …” by Bernard DUPONT – CC BY-SA 2.0

-The southern African rock python (Python natalensis) is virtually identical, but has just enough differences to make it a separate species.
-They were officially separated in 1999, after originally being a subspecies, and occupy South Africa, Zimbabwe, Botswana and other southern realms.
-Their personality is identical, being a massive constrictor which prowls around rocky, grassy areas slowly.
+The southern African rock python (Python natalensis) is virtually identical to its central cousin, but has just enough differences to make it a separate species.
+The southern form was officially separated in 1999, after originally being a subspecies, and occupies South Africa, Zimbabwe, Botswana, and Tanzania, with a northern limit of southern Kenya.
+Their personality is identical, being a massive constrictor which prowls slowly around rocky, grassy areas.
 However, there’s several subtle physical differences.
 Southern African rock pythons have a slenderer head like a crocodile, rather than a bulky boulder shape.

 In the central rock python, the head markings are better defined, with striking colour contrasts.
-In the southern, everything is more muddied.
+In the southern species, everything is more muddied.
 Northern versions usually have brighter colours.
-Southern versions are drabber and duller, but have their own speciality: a few can be near black.
+Southern versions are drabber and duller, but have their own speciality, as a few can be near black.

 5 Blood python